tedneward/ProfBlog/content/devrel/activities.md

 ## Glossary

-Within the realm of Developer Relations, I find that agreement on the definition of some terms brings clarity to the discussion around an activity's consequences.
+Within the realm of Developer Relations, I find that agreement on the definition of some terms brings clarity to the discussion.
+I proffer these definitions for the purpose of this pattern language:

 * ***Company***: Who the DevRel team works for and represents.
+Basically, if you're on the DevRel team, this is "us".

 * ***Customer***: Anybody outside the company, whether they are a paying entity or not.
 DevRel teams will often want to segment this further (between open-source customers and paying customers, for example) in order to draw certain distinctions, but for the majority of these patterns it's sufficient to simply call anybody outside the company a customer.
+Note that based on the Direction (below) of the activity, the "customer" could very well be another team or developers inside the same company, so some nuance and flexibility in this definition is going to be needed.
+Basically, if you're on the DevRel team, this is everybody that's "not us".

 * ***Direction***: DevRel should be a circular exercise: DevRel should be talking to both those developers inside the company ("internal") as well as those outside of it ("external").
 This means the usual activities of bringing development discussions to developers that might be customers of the company's product, but also bringing feedback from those developers on the outside back into the company for further discussion and/or examination.
 Many companies are also building DevRel teams to be entirely internal-facing, supporting their developers in a variety of the ways that traditionally have been externally-facing (such as owning the continuing education efforts to grow the internal developers).

 * ***Interactivity***: This is the fidelity of communication--how "conversational" is the exercise?
-This in many cases is in inverse proportion to reach, but not always.
+This in many cases is in inverse proportion to Reach, but not always.
 The blog post doesn't really allow for great conversation (yes, you can open up comments on the blog, but we all know what happens when you do, and it's not pretty), whereas a workshop really requires a high degree of interactivity with the attendees.
 The blog post author doesn't learn much from their audience when posting the blog--the workshop facilitator, however, can learn all kinds of things from the attendees via the questions they ask, the problems they run into, the questions they don't ask, and so on.

 * ***Product/Service***: What the DevRel team is looking to talk about.
-This can be a tool (such as an IDE), a library or set of libraries, a web service accessed over HTTP (commonly called an "API", "Web API" or "HTTP API"), and so on.
+This can be a tool (such as an IDE or database), a library or set of libraries, a web service accessed over HTTP (commonly called an "API", "Web API" or "HTTP API"), some other kind of service (anything that ends with "-as-a-service" is a strong candidate), and so on.
 It need not be a formal artifact that is "sold"--open source projects around/about which the company sells services would be referred here as "product/service".
 Note that the company may have many product/services available, and a single DevRel team may support all of them, a few of them, or only one of them, but the distinction between one product/service or many product/services is largely irrelevant to the pattern catalog below.

-* ***Reach***: How "far" does this artifact go?
+* ***Reach***: How "far" does this activity go?
 How many people can see it and/or consume it?
-Those things done over the Internet tend to have a large reach (particularly if the artifact is someplace where Google can find it and pop it up during search results), whereas those things done in person (such as the hands-on workshop) will have very short reach, since participation requires physical presence.
-For example, a blog post can echo across the entire world within minutes, and even across time itself--certain blog posts just keep getting rediscovered by new readers.
-This contrasts with an in-person workshop done at a conference event, even if the workshop has a thousand people in it (which, by the way, is categorically impossible to do--a group that size isn't doing a hands-on workshop, they're watching you lecture).
+Those things done over the Internet tend to have a large reach (particularly if any artifact produced by the activity is someplace where Google can find it and pop it up during search results), whereas those things done in person (such as the hands-on workshop) will have very short reach, since participation requires physical presence.
+For example, the blog post can echo across the entire world within minutes, and even across time itself--certain blog posts just keep getting rediscovered by new readers.
+(Thanks, Google!)
+This contrasts with an in-person workshop done at a conference event, even if the workshop has a thousand people in it.
+In other words, the blog post can reach millions (and still going!), while the workshop only a thousand (and once over, can never go higher).

 <div id="catalog" /><hr />
 ## Activity Catalog